FREQUENTLY ASKED FINANCIAL AID QUESTIONS

 No. Apply as soon as possible after October 1 and include Evangel’s federal school code (002463) on your FAFSA.
-Note: You will not receive an award letter until you have been admitted to Evangel.
+Note: You will not receive a financial aid offer until you have been admitted to Evangel.

 What is the difference between a loan and a grant?